The Family of Abraham & Fanni (née Fuchs) SCHLESINGER

 We believe that these are images of Abraham and Fanni (née Fuchs) Schlesinger, the parents of Hulda Schlesinger, wife of Karl Grünbaum.
 While Abraham and Fanni Schlesinger did not live in Themar, their daughter, Hulda, did when she married Karl Grünbaum in 1904 and moved to Themar.
 Hulda and Karl lived in Themar until 1913.

-We have come to know about the Schlesinger family through contact with the grandchildren of Karl and Hulda Grünbaum in Australia.
+We came to know about the Schlesinger family through contact with the grandchildren of Karl and Hulda Grünbaum in Australia.
 They have shared with us photographs and documents that you see on this page; unless otherwise credited, all images comes from the Grünbaum/Meller Collection.

 Knowing about Hulda Schlesinger’s family expands our knowledge not only of the Karl & Hulda Grünbaum family in particular but also of the dynamics of Jewish families in southwest Thüringen in general.